Għana (folk music): Informal Għana

-Għana was a way to pass the time during hours of recreations and while completing household tasks.
-In particular, għana was practiced by the women singing on roof tops or in old communal wash houses, known as the għajn tal-ħasselin ("spring of the washers").
-Wash houses were carved out of naturally forming caves around the island where water flows in a constant stream, providing a place to wash clothes.
+One way għana was practiced was by the women singing on rooftops or in old communal washhouses, known as the għajn tal-ħasselin ("spring of the washers").
+Washhouses were carved out of naturally forming caves around the island where water flows in a constant stream, providing a place to wash clothes.
 Like many other societies, men were the labourers and the women tended to the needs of the household.
-The women would converse with each other using rhyming song.
-It was a way of gossiping and passing time while they went about their household work.
-After washing, clothes were hung out to dry on the flat roofs typical of Maltese houses.
-From one roof it is easy to see – and indeed sing – across to neighbouring roofs over waist height fences.
-So essentially, there existed a pseudo community across the skyline of residential Malta, one in which women often took part in informal and unaccompanied għana sessions.